QualitySushi/osrs-simulator/README.md

 and the items table enforces `UNIQUE(name)` to guard against accidental duplicates.

-The API also caches boss and item lookups in memory.
+The API also caches npc and item lookups in memory.
 Set the `CACHE_TTL_SECONDS` environment variable to control how long (in seconds) these results remain cached.
 The default is `3600` seconds.
-On the first request the server loads and caches the full boss and item lists, and all subsequent search requests are served from this in-memory cache so the database is only queried when a specific record is requested.
+On the first request the server loads and caches the full npc and item lists, and all subsequent search requests are served from this in-memory cache so the database is only queried when a specific record is requested.